SFARPak/AliFullStack/scaffold-3d/AI_RULES.md

 These rules define how to create a **modern 3D landing page** with Webflow-like aesthetics using **React, TypeScript, Tailwind CSS, and open-source 3D libraries** such as Three.js, React Three Fiber, and Spline alternatives.

+- Before starting anything create a detailed development plan as development_plan.md in the app directory and write detailed development plan along with TODOs.

 ---

 ## Core Tech Stack